-- 6.17 Confidential Information includes, - (a) information in the custody and/or control of the DDSB that is subject to the privacy provisions of the Municipal Freedom of Information and Protection of PrivacyAct (MFIPPA) or other legislation, including, but not limited to personal information of staff and students, third party corporate, commercial, scientific, or technical information, solicitor-client or litigation privileged information; - (b) information in respect of litigation or potential litigation affecting the Board, and information that is subject to solicitor-client privilege; - (c) information discussed during closed sessions of the Board pursuant to section 207 of the Education Act; - (d) intimate, personal or financial information of a Trustee, staff member or prospective staff member, student, parent or guardian; - (e) the acquisition or disposal of the Board's real property, including a school site; and, - (f) decisions information in respect of negotiations with staff members. - 6.18 No Trustee shall disclose or release, to anyone, by any means, to any member of the public, any confidential information acquired by virtue of their office, in either oral or written form, except when required by law or authorized by the Board to do so.
-This is a continuous obligation that extends beyond the Trustee's term of office. - 6.19 No Trustee shall use confidential information for either personal gain or to the detriment of the Board. - 6.20 Trustees should not access or attempt to gain access to confidential information in the custody of the Board unless it is necessary for the performance of their duties and not prohibited by Board policy.
-It is understood that any staff providing access to any such confidential information may share it with other Trustees, as may be appropriate in the circumstances. - 6.21 Under the DDSB Bylaws Board's Consolidated By-Laws, a matter that has been discussed by any committee of the Board, of Trustees including a committee of the whole board, in closed session in accordance with section 207(2) or 207(2.1) of the Education Act is confidential.
-Trustees shall not disclose the content of any such matter, or the substance of deliberations, of the closed session unless and until, and only to the extent that, meeting until the Board of Trustees discusses the information at a meeting that is open to the public or releases the information to the public or the Board of Trustees otherwise gives prior authorization for the disclosure. - 6.22 Individual mMembers of the Board are only entitled to information in the possession of the DDSB that is relevant to matters before the Boardof Trustees or a committee of the Board.
-Otherwise, an individual Trustee members enjoys the same level of access rights to information as any other member of the community.
+- 6.17 Confidential Information includes, - information in the custody and/or control of the DDSB that is subject to the privacy provisions of the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) or other legislation, including, but not limited to personal information of staff and students, third party corporate, commercial, scientific, or technical information, solicitor-client or litigation privileged information; - b) information in respect of litigation or potential litigation affecting the Board, and information that is subject to solicitor-client privilege; - c) information discussed during closed sessions of the Board pursuant to section 207 of the Education Act; - d) intimate, personal or financial information of a Trustee, staff member or prospective staff member, student, parent or guardian; - e) the acquisition or disposal of the Board's real property, including a school site; and, - f) decisions in respect of negotiations with staff members. - 6.18 No Trustee shall disclose or release by any means to any member of the public, any confidential information acquired by virtue of their office, in either oral or written form, except when required by law or authorized by the Board to do so.
+This is a continuous obligation that extends beyond the Trustee's term of office. - 6.19 No Trustee shall use confidential information for either personal gain or to the detriment of the Board. - 6.20 Trustees should not access or attempt to gain access to confidential information in the custody of the Board unless it is necessary for the performance of their duties and not prohibited by Board policy. - 6.21 Under the DDSB Bylaws, a matter that has been discussed by the Board of Trustees in closed session in accordance with section 207(2) of the Education Act is confidential.
+Trustees shall not disclose the content of any such matter, or the substance of deliberations, of the closed session meeting until the Board of Trustees discusses the information at a meeting that is open to the public or releases the information to the public.

-6.23 If there is uncertainty about whether information is confidential, the a Trustee may should check with the appropriate staff member, consult with the Director of Education or seek guidance from the Board's General Counsel. the advice of the Integrity Commissioner.
+- 6.22 Individual members of the Board are only entitled to information in the possession of the DDSB that is relevant to matters before the Board or a committee of the Board.
+Otherwise, an individual Trustee enjoys the same level of access rights to information as any other member of the community. - 6.23 If there is uncertainty about whether information is confidential, the Trustee should check with the appropriate staff member, consult with the Director of Education or seek the advice of the Integrity Commissioner.